jfrog/documentation/jfrog-applications/ide/jfrog-security-in-your-ide/visual-studio-code/connect-vs-code-to-the-jfrog-platform.md

 3. Configure VS Code to connect to your new environment.

 </details>

+## Connect VS Code to your JFrog Platform

 Connect to your JFrog environment by clicking on the green Connect button or the provided button in the JFrog extension tab:&#x20;